ampproject/amphtml/extensions/amp-story/amp-story.md

 ## Overview

 The `amp-story` extension provides a new format for displaying visual content that you can assemble into a story-telling experience.
-With an AMP Story, you can provide users with bite-sized, visually rich information and content.
+With an AMP story, you can provide users with bite-sized, visually rich information and content.

 <figure class="centered-fig">
   <amp-anim width="300" height="533" layout="fixed" src="https://github.com/ampproject/amphtml/raw/master/extensions/amp-story/img/amp-story.gif">